JJ-Wph/group-stage-manager/README.md

 # Group Stage Manager

-This is Table football league manager for two teams.
+Group Stage Manager is an football group stage manager for four teams.

 Project is in **Beta** version.

 Techstack: